BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 The process of formulating a problem, finding a solution, and expressing it.

 *high-level language*:
-A programming language like Python that is designed to be easy for humans to read and write.
+A programming language like Julia that is designed to be easy for humans to read and write.

 *low-level language*:
 A programming language that is designed to be easy for a computer to run; also called “machine language” or “assembly language”.